 Results are important if you have suffered an injury in a construction site accident.
 Medical bills pile up, and your finances suffer due to lost wages and income because you are unable to work.
 You need someone on your side to fight for the physical, emotional, and financial suffering that you and your family have endured.

-Strom Law Firm Columbia Construction Accident Attorneys have a successful record of recovering valuable compensation for our clients.
+Strom Law Firm personal injury attorneys have a successful record of recovering valuable compensation for our clients.
 We’ve fought for and succeed in getting settlements that fairly compensate our clients.
-Contact one of our Columbia Construction Accident Attorneys at Strom Law Firm today to see how much your construction accident case may be worth.
+Contact one of our Columbia construction accident attorneys at Strom Law Firm today to see how much your construction accident case may be worth.

 Defining Construction Accidents